Midlands Hurricanes: 2015–2021: League 1

-2022: Midlands Hurricanes
+2022-: Midlands Hurricanes

 On 3 November 2021 the club announced a major rebranding in an effort to attract a wider support base from the English midlands region.
-The club was to be known as the Midlands Hurricanes for the 2022 RFL League 1 season.
-As part of the re-branding the club relocated from Butts Park Arena to the Portway Stadium – home of rugby union team Birmingham & Solihull Bees for the 2022 season.
-Alan Robinson who founded the new Hurricanes club and business resigned from the Midlands Hurricanes during the 2022 season selling his stake in the professional franchise competing in League One and new business that was created and is no longer part of the new Midlands Hurricanes club in any capacity.
-Coventry Bears and Bears in the Community CIC Rugby League Foundation moved back to the City of Coventry and still continue to develop the club's history and legacy there.
-The new Midlands Hurricanes club has since moved to the Alexander Stadium in Perry Barr for the 2023 season and is a new company under new ownership.
+The club was to be known as Midlands Hurricanes for the 2022 RFL League 1 season.
+As part of the re-branding the club relocated from Butts Park Arena in Coventry to Portway Stadium in Birmingham for the 2022 season.

+Alan Robinson who founded the new Hurricanes club and business resigned from Midlands Hurricanes during the 2022 season selling his stake in the club.
+Coventry Bears and Bears in the Community CIC Rugby League Foundation moved back to Coventry to continue to develop the club's history and legacy there.

-In May 2022 coach, Richard Squires, was banned from the sport for three months (with one month suspended) by the Rugby Football League (RFL) for breaching RFL rules on betting.
+In May 2022, coach Richard Squires, was banned from the sport for three months (with one month suspended) by the Rugby Football League (RFL) for breaching RFL rules on betting.
 In his absence, assistant coach, Dave Scott took charge of the team.

-Former Super League player Eorl Crabtree became managing director of the Midlands Hurricanes in January 2025.